-Addressing gender equality therefore requires us to address power dynamics and power imbalances.
-Empowerment refers to enabling people towards self-determination.
-Empowerment can be and most often is a process that challenges some of our fundamental assumptions about the way things are and can be.
-For women, empowerment emphasises the importance of increasing their power and having control over resources, decisions and other issues that shape their lives.
-In the information society, this is not limited to just physical access to ICTs, but includes having full access to complete information and being free to self-discern the quality and credibility of such information in making these decisions.
-This is when information becomes knowledge and enables the individual to form her or his own opinion, and to act and transform conditions that would help lead to a better quality of life.
-While generally knowledge is empowering, for women knowledge alone - without the ability and opportunity to test its validity and apply it usefully - does not empower them.
-32 Having said that though, access and control over some kinds of resources are able to bestow, if not some level of empowerment, at least some level of immediate respect to women who gain access to these resources - finance/credit and ICTs.
-Research has shown, though, that when women's self-help groups are established around these, especially ICTs, these new spaces alone can become quite empowering.
+knowledge, and enables the individual to form her or his own opinion, and to act and transform conditions that would help lead to a better quality of life.47 While generally, knowledge is empowering, for women, knowledge alone without the ability and opportunity to test its validity, and apply it usefully, does not empower them.48 Having said that though, access and control over some kinds of resources is able to bestow, if not some level of empowerment, at least some level of immediate respect to women who gain access to these resources-finance/credit49 and ICTs.50 Research has shown though that when women's self-help groups are established around these, especially ICTs, these new spaces alone can become quite empowering.
 This was the experience of some Women's Electronic Network Training (WENT) participants (see case study below).
-An evaluation of WENT noted that the skills-building was a plus, but what made the training a vibrant and conducive space for women was that they were among like-minded women, who shared the same experiences and issues, and that they had the chance to share their own experiences and issues.
+An evaluation of WENT noted that the skills-building was a plus, but what made the training a vibrant and conducive space for women was that they were among like-minded women, women who shared the same experiences and issues, and for the chance to share their own experiences and issues.